-The American Board of Veterinary Practitioners (ABVP) governs specialty certification in ten different species.
-Certification is available as a veterinary specialist in avian, beef cattle, canine, dairy cattle, equine, exotic companion mammal, feline, food animal, reptile, and amphibian, or swine medicine.
-In total, there were more than 830 active diplomates involved in one of the ten species-specific specialty fields during the recent AVMA survey of 2014.
+The American Board of Veterinary Practitioners (ABVP) governs specialty certification in eleven different species.
+Certification is available as a veterinary specialist in avian, beef cattle, canine, dairy cattle, equine, exotic companion mammal, feline, food animal, reptile, swine medicine, and shelter medicine practice.

 Emergency and Critical Care

 The specialty of veterinary emergency and critical care is concerned with the treatment and care of animals suffering from traumatic injuries or the sudden onset of life-threatening diseases.
 There are over 510 practicing emergency and critical care diplomates.

 The specialty of veterinary dentistry is concerned with providing routine preventative dental care and oral surgery procedures to promote dental health in a variety of species.